-I have designed the document to work most closely with N. Gregory Mankiw's textbook, which I refer to simply as "Mankiw."1 The material here can take the place of the material in Mankiw starting with Section 10-2 and ending with Chapter 13.
-The notation is the same as Mankiw's, and I refer to other parts of Mankiw when they are relevant.
+I have designed the document to work most closely with N. Gregory Mankiw's textbook, which I refer to simply as "Mankiw."1 The notation is the same as Mankiw's, and I refer to other parts of Mankiw when they are relevant.
 But I believe the document can be used with other intermediate macroeconomics textbooks without great difficulty.